itcr-uni-luebeck/TerminoDiff/docs/README.md

 TerminoDiff is a graphical application to quickly compare [HL7 FHIR CodeSystem resources](https://www.hl7.org/fhir/codesystem.html).

+## Scoping Review

+For more details on the scoping review we carried out, visit [this page](/slr.md).

 ## Why this app?

 Determining how HL7 FHIR CodeSystem resources differ proves to be a very difficult task without specialized tooling,